nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Restores task which had an index of 2 back to the list
 * `add do housework`<br>
   `undo`<br>
-  Deletes task of “add do housework”
+  Deletes task of "add do housework"

 <br>
 #### Mark task as complete : `completed`
 Marks a task as completed as a normal tag
 Format: `completed INDEX`

-> Emeraldo will mark task as completed with a predefined tag “completed”
+> Emeraldo will mark task as completed with a predefined tag "completed"

 <br>
 #### Clearing all entries : `clear`